Greece moves to sideline Varoufakis after reform talks fiasco

 Varoufakis, who became an instant celebrity in the early days of the Tsipras government with his tie-less look and blunt attack on austerity policies, has seen his star wane in recent weeks and critics have called him a liability in the talks.

-At Riga on Friday, he was sharply criticized by fellow euro zone finance ministers for both his lecturing style and failure to produce reforms demanded by lenders.
+At Riga on Friday, he was sharply criticised by fellow euro zone finance ministers for both his lecturing style and failure to produce reforms demanded by lenders.

 He was later taken to task by the media after he failed to appear at a state dinner after the meeting.
 He responded by tweeting a quotation by former U.S. president Franklin Roosevelt which read: "They are unanimous in their hate for me; and I welcome their hatred."